JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/06-From-Expression-to-Free/ReadMe.md

 ### Where is the Render/Show function?

 In the upcoming code, I could not figure out how to get the `Render` type class to work using a `Free` + `Coproduct` approach.
 I also did not think it was worthwhile to spend more time on this when it's not crucial to understanding how `Free` works.
 My apologies.
 If you want it fix, attempt to solve the problem and submit a PR.

+In addition, one might want to check out the `From-Free-to-Run` folder as that was originally integrated with this folder's contents but later extracted to its own to reduce the number of concepts that were being taught.
+That folder might help one understand things better than this code.